matthewmueller/rfcs/text/0000-migrations.md

 the migration engine will determine, that `Migration 3` is new and needs to be executed.
 In contrast to that, the automatic migrations don't this syncing and just calculate the diff of the datamodel in the local filesystem and the migration table.

-### Conflicts
+### Lockstep conflicts

-This has the effect, that if the migration engine will reject any migration based on migration files, where the local migration files are out of sync with the remote migration table.
+Lockstepping has the effect, that the migration engine will reject any migration based on migration files, if the local migration files are out of sync with the remote migration table.
 This case can only occur, if the user manually changes the migration script.
 Prisma will generate a useful error message stating the exact difference of the migrations.
 The user can do 3 things from here:

-1. Fix the migrations based on the feedback the server gave
+1. Fix the migrations based on the feedback the migration engine gave.
-2. Delete or rename the migrations folder, execute `prisma migrate generate` to get the migrations stored in the migration table
+2. Delete or rename the migrations folder, execute `prisma migrate generate` to get the migrations stored in the migration table.
-3. Use `prisma migrate apply --force-overwrite`, which overrides the whole migration history
+3. Use `prisma migrate apply --force-overwrite`, which overrides the whole migration history in the migration table.
 4. Use `prisma migrate apply --ignore-migrations` to deploy based on the latest datamodel.
+This has the same behavior as if the user would be opted out of the migrations system, pretending as if there were no migration files.

 ## Commands

 ### `prisma migrate`

-This is the command users use when starting out with a fresh project.
+This is the command, users use when starting out with a fresh project.
 In the beginning it won't create any migration files.
 Later, when opted in to the file-based migrations, it will perform:
-`prisma migrate` and `prisma migrate apply`, but not `prisma apply-datamodel` (as of now) for the server case.
+`prisma migrate generate` and `prisma migrate apply`, but not `prisma apply-datamodel` for the server case.
+This differs from the behavior of the old `prisma deploy` command.
+There the equivalent of `prisma apply-datamodel` was automatically executed.

 What happens when `prisma migrate` is being executed: